alexander-vitishchenko/hc3-to-mqtt/README.md

       * setThermostatMode
       * setHeatingThermostatSetpoint

 P.S.
 Some things are still under development, like full support for thermostats, fan, keyfob, seismometer and accelerometer.
-Continue testing for fixing possible defects and further improve stability
+Continue testing for fixing possible defects